This post may contain affiliate links. Please see my disclosure policy for details.

 Whatever the case, there are definitive records that the Zamorin Raja of Calicut wrote Krishnagiti, based on the life of Krishna, in the 17th century to be performed as Krishnattom.

 This was a mix of ancient Sanskrit ritual dances, where the performers would mime the story and it was narrated by the musicians.
-Back then, only royalty were able to watch it in their temples and palaces.
+Back then, only royalty was able to watch it in their temples and palaces.

 Nowadays, as well as festivals, the performers put on shows for tourists like you and me.